The Voyager (album)

-The Voyager is the second studio album and third overall by American singer-songwriter Jenny Lewis.
+The Voyager is the second solo album and third overall by American singer-songwriter Jenny Lewis.
 The album was released on July 29, 2014, by Warner Bros.
 Records.
 The album was primarily produced by Ryan Adams at his studio, PAX AM.

 Background

 In May 2014, Lewis spoke to Rolling Stone about the album, saying: "Making The Voyager got me through one of the most difficult periods of my life.
 After Rilo Kiley broke up and a few really intense personal things happened, I completely melted down.
 It nearly destroyed me.
-I had such severe insomnia that, at one point, I didn’t sleep for five straight nights.
+I had such severe insomnia that, at one point, I didn't sleep for five straight nights.
 Many of the songs on The Voyager came out of the need to occupy my mind in the moments when I just couldn't shut down."

 In a July 2014, interview with Rolling Stone, she spoke about Ryan Adams producing the album, saying: "In some ways, I felt like he was needling me.
 He was winding me up.
 I was somewhat agitated at times, and I think it put me in a really cool place to perform those songs.
 Ryan is the most unique producer I've ever worked with, in his approach and behavior [...]
 He made me listen to five or six Creed songs, really loudly on these beautiful tube speakers.
 My ears were bleeding.
 And it was Creed!
-He was like, "This is great music.
-I want you to hear it."
-And by the third song, I was like "Huh.
+He was like, 'This is great music.
+I want you to hear it.'
+And by the third song, I was like 'Huh.
 Umm.
-Yeah, I can maybe see that."
+Yeah, I can maybe see that.'"

 Composition

 On The Voyager, Lewis takes on both "candid [and] disarming" alt-pop and the sunnier sides of vintage yacht rock.
 It also works in Americana and late-'70s folk rock.
+Pitchfork also noted its "sunny 80s new wave" sound.